SVB Collapse: The Two Words That Can Cause Chaos and Bankruptcies - NewsBreak

 In the past, the FDIC "had a pretty good idea for what they would get for the loans and could advance 60-80 cents on the dollar," he said.

-In the case of SVB's failure, "we don't know if they had time to do this," Couto said.
+In the case of SVB's faiure, "we don't know if they had time to do this," Coutous said.

 The market for SVB's assets could be thinner with fewer bidders, which means sales would take more time to close, he said.